 How can we help?

-The support and tools we offer help you develop data governance policy as a living program within your organization or business unit.
+The support and tools we offer help you introduce and develop data governance policy as a living program within your organization or business unit.
 The tools, templates, and processes embedded in the framework provide a blueprint for you to consistently manage key data.
 By exploring use cases where data can create value or solve problems, you can establish a system that can be iteratively tested and improved over time.
 This system will provide the structure to ensure your data investments provide continuous value.

 Identifying how your activities fit within the below framework for data governance can upgrade your ability to use data to deliver the most value in a way that is efficient, cost-effective, and in line with data privacy regulation.
 Learn more about the framework here.

 If the opportunities above sound familiar, contact me to discuss your data-related opportunities or pain points and explore how the framework can be useful to get you on a path to more value and ease in using data.
+I offer:

 Download the data governance framework graphic in higher resolution.
 Share it with your organization’s leadership and data champions.